j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 The default values of record types are not analysed.

+# flags.check-history.summary

+Run additional checks with field history (if enabled)

+# flags.check-history.description

+Analyses history tracking for this field and checks total number of changes and the date time of the last change.
+If history tracking is not enabled for the SObject, this flag has no effect.

 # examples

 - Analyse all fields for Account and MyCustomObject__c object